vercel/next.js/docs/advanced-features/amp-support/introduction.md

 ## Caveats

-- Only CSS-in-JS is supported, [CSS Modules](docs/basic-features/built-in-css-support.md) aren't supported by AMP pages at the moment.
+- Only CSS-in-JS is supported.
+[CSS Modules](/docs/basic-features/built-in-css-support.md) aren't supported by AMP pages at the moment.

 ## Related